Christmas 2013- Secret Santa spoilers.

 "It is so pretty," Kate sighed.
 She twisted her head to press a kiss on his cheek, enjoying the rasp of his five o'clock shadow against her lips.
 "The entire city is amazing.
 I can see why you love it so much."

 "Mr Richelieu was my French teacher through all of junior and senior year.
 He was the kind of teacher that inspired me to be great.
 He was so alive and passionate about his work and he cared so much about all of us," Castle's arms tightened around her waist as he recounted the story.
 "He was a huge mystery novel fan and was the one who insisted I read Sherlock Holmes.
-He insisted they flowed better in French, but I was allowed to read them in English.
+He let me read it in English instead of French.
 He was the first person to read my first ever completed novel."

 "He was your John Keating," Kate murmured.

 "He was.
 He was originally from Chartres, which is a little further north of here, but he told the most amazing stories about Paris.
 I think I fell a little in love with this place before I'd even come here."

 Kate nuzzled her nose against the underside of his jaw.
 Castle revealing one of his most closely guarded secrets warmed her heart and she didn't have the words to thank him.
 She shifted her focus back to la Dame de Fur, "Are people ice skating up there?"

 "Every winter there's an ice skating rink placed on the first level of the Tower," Castle explained.